secure your halal certification in indonesia now

 Table of Content

 Effective from October 2019, the government of Indonesia will enforce the mandatory halal certification and labeling measures for halal products in the country.
-Thus, Cekindo urges businesses and entrepreneurs to act appropriately and as soon as possible to avoid any unnecessary penalties.
+Thus, InCorp Indonesia urges businesses and entrepreneurs to act appropriately and as soon as possible to avoid unnecessary penalties.

-With over 260 million population and 90% of them are Muslims, Indonesia remains the largest Muslim country in the world — making it among one of the biggest markets for Halal products and services.
-Along with the boom in non-food and beverage brands, introducing halal certification is definitely a sure-fire strategy to win the hearts of the huge Muslim market in Indonesia.
+With over 260 million population, and 90% of them are Muslims, Indonesia remains the largest Muslim country in the world — making it among one of the biggest markets for Halal products and services.
+Along with the boom in non-food and beverage brands, introducing halal certification is a sure-fire strategy to win the hearts of the vast Muslim market in Indonesia.

-Currently, the total value of halal imports to Indonesia amounts to US$163 billion, showing that there is ample room for investors and manufacturers to penetrate the market.
+The total value of halal imports to Indonesia amounts to US$163 billion, showing ample room for investors and manufacturers to penetrate the market.

 However, Indonesia is enacting halal certification and labeling as mandatory for halal products under the Halal Law.
 Products subject to this law include goods and services related to food, beverages, pharmaceuticals, cosmetics, chemicals, biological products, and genetically modified products.